 There are also sometimes physical copies of tickets that need to be delivered to an address before the event.
 Some people prefer to have this option despite the international shipping fees involved, and some major events actually have physical tickets as a requirement (like the Superbowl, for instance).
 Depending on the time frame, you can sometimes organise with your hotel to have the tickets delivered there for you to collect.

 It’s less common right now, but in the near future more venues will have mobile tickets available, where you don’t need to print your ticket, you can just scan the barcode directly from your smartphone/device.
-This will be fantastic (particularly for our mobile App users!) and we look forward to it becoming a more prevalent option in 2017.
+This will be fantastic (particularly for our mobile App users!) and we look forward to it becoming a more prevalent option in the future.

 Money will appear to have been taken out of your account before you receive your ticket – but don’t panic

 The heart rate of some of our customers increased significantly when they saw money appear to be taken out of their account before they’d received their tickets.
 This is called ‘pre-authorisation’.
 Technically, the money isn’t being taken out of your account, but just ‘held’ until the transaction is carried out.